bjorkstromm/gazorator/readme.md

 ![gazorator logo](./assets/grazorator-horizontal-logo.png)

-Grazorator is a `dotnet` tool that empowers developers to generate XML based outputs using the power of the Razor View Engine.
+Grazorator is a `dotnet` library that empowers developers to generate XML based outputs using the power of the Razor View Engine.

 Supported output formats include: